Belan-Mihail/cooking-blog/README.md

 #### Home Page

-- The main page consists of three sections: navigation menu, main section, right additional section and footer.
+- The home page consists of three sections: navigation menu, main section, right additional section and footer.

 - The main section displays posts published by site users (main picture, short description of the recipe, date of creation, author and number of likes)

-- Additional rights section contains a list of post categories, as well as a block with quotes about food.
+- Right-side section contains a list of post categories, as well as a block with quotes about food.

 #### Create Post Page